 Typically, several monoclonal and polyclonal antibodies will be available for selection for the first round of screening.
 Monoclonal antibodies are preferred over polyclonal antibodies simply because they are at lower risk for manufacturing and have decreased lot-to-lot variability.
 In some cases, polyclonal antibodies may provide the best sensitivity due in part to their ability to bind multiple portions of the analyte.
 Monoclonal antibodies are assigned clone numbers, which indicates that the antibodies are from a single clone of hybridoma cells.
-Monoclonal antibodies with the same clone number may be available from multiple distributors so it is important to look at the clone number when selecting antibodies to avoid screening the same antibody twice.
-Other considerations for down-selecting antibodies are non-specific binding, cross-reactivity, the immunogen used for antibody development, specificity, sensitivity, and any pairing information that the supplier might have regarding the specific antibody.
+Monoclonal antibodies with the same clone number may be available from multiple distributors so it is important to look at the clone number when selecting antibodies are non-specific binding, cross-reactivity, the immunogen used for antibody development, specificity, sensitivity, and any pairing information that the supplier might have regarding the specific antibody.
 Cost is also a factor, as antibody costs can be a significant component of the bill of materials.